Based in Kowloon Tong, this primary school offers a truly international, bilingual education that immerses students in Eastern and Western cultures.

 Owned by the Yew Chung Education Foundation, YCIS Hong Kong is part of a network of schools that includes Shanghai, Beijing, Chongqing and Qingdao in China, and Silicon Valley in the US.
 One of the advantages of studying at a YCEF school is that it can be quick and easy to transfer between schools within its global network.

-While YCIS has a reputation for its bilingual education, the school does aim to offer an holistic education that includes art, music, drama, sport and extra-curricular activities.
+While YCIS has a reputation for its bilingual education, the school does aim to offer a holistic education that includes art, music, drama, sport, and extra-curricular activities.
 An Artist in Residence programme involves students in various art activities such as painting large-scale murals, the music curriculum in Years 1 to 3 includes compulsory violin lessons, and there are regular student-led music and drama performances.
-Learning is encouraged after the school day ends with a wide offering of free CCAs for Year 2; these include soccer, basketball, floor hockey, skateboarding, Chinese cultural crafts, dance, Lego technology, kung fu, running, chess club and many more.
+Learning is encouraged after the school day ends with a wide offering of free CCAs from Year 2; these include soccer, basketball, floor hockey, skateboarding, Chinese cultural crafts, dance, Lego technology, kung fu, running, chess club, and many more.

 The academic year is spread across three terms, running from August to June.

-The school campus is modern and purpose built, with classrooms equipped with whiteboards, an auditorium, music rooms, art, design and technology facilities, library and playground.
+The school campus is modern and purpose built, with an auditorium; music rooms; art, design, and technology facilities; a library; a playground; and classrooms equipped with whiteboards.
 Classes are held between standard classrooms and open plan spaces.
-Students have use of the nearby YCIS secondary campus, which has science labs, a gym, indoor swimming pool, outdoor sports courts, student art gallery and cafeteria.
-Classes are held between standard classrooms and open plan spaces.
+Students have use of the nearby YCIS secondary campus, which has science labs; a gym; an indoor swimming pool; outdoor sports courts; a student art gallery; and a cafeteria.
+Classes there are also held between standard classrooms and open plan spaces.

 Fees are HKD 197,220 for primary.
 While these fees are at the lower end of the international schools’ scale, since 2017 all parents are asked to pay a refundable debenture of HKD 350,000 for primary students (this charge reduces for second and third siblings).